 I did like the positive effects of piracetam a lot, but there’s definitely something going on with brain fog / short term memory as well.

-The effects I noticed in chronological order where that: friday evening my orgasm was weaker than usual, less cum.
+The effects I noticed in chronological order where that: Friday evening my orgasm was weaker than usual, less cum.
 I had an unusually wonderful dream that night.
-Morning after, same thing weak almost dry orgasm.
+The morning after, same thing weak almost dry orgasm.

-Later in the evening I noticed that a muscle was contracting wildly, something in my wrist was jerking rapidly.
+Later in the evening, I noticed that a muscle was contracting wildly, something in my wrist was jerking rapidly.
 After about half a minute it disappeared.
-The it came back and disappeared a few times.
+Then it came back and disappeared a few times.

 That night, same sexual problem.
 Dreams were normal.

 Had some intermittent twitching in the afternoon, but sexual function was restored in the evening” .